Skip to content

 Can I get a flexible stocks and shares ISA?

 Yes, just like cash ISAs, stocks and shares ISAs can also be flexible.
-This means that if you have a flexible stocks and shares ISA, you can withdraw investments and then re-invest those funds within the same tax year without impacting your annual ISA allowance of £20,000.
+This means that if you have a flexible stocks and shares ISA, you can withdraw money (once you have sold the investments) and then re-invest those funds within the same tax year without impacting your annual ISA allowance of £20,000.

 When comparing flexible ISAs, consider the following: